Queen Mary Journal of Intellectual Property

 Read MoreAs an African and a Canadian, I inhabit an observatory.
 I am a resident in two worlds of blunt contrasts.
-On a good note, daily at every turn, those contrasts offer privileged lessons on the richness and complexity of the human experience, of our world.
-In this observatory, it is irresistible not to have a geopolitical perspective on the dynamic of Africa’s relationship with the global south.
-And since the formal declaration of COVID-19 as a global pandemic on March 11, 2020 by WHO’s Dr. Tedros Adhanom Ghebreyesus, the reality of that stark contrast has never been more evident.
+On a good note, those contrasts offer privileged lessons on the richness and complexity of the human experience, of our world.

 Read MoreOpen AIR (African Innovation Research) Network